 As defined in Art.
-41 FinIA, securities firms are dealers who, in a professional capacity, trade in securities in their own name for the account of clients (client dealers), trade in securities for their own account on a short-term basis, operate primarily on the financial market and could therefore jeopardise the functioning of the financial market, or who serve as a member of a trading venue (own-account dealers) or trade in securities for their own account on a short-term basis and maintain firm bid and offer prices in given securities permanently or on request (market makers).
+41 FinIA, securities firms are dealers who, in a professional capacity, trade in securities in their own name for the account of clients (client dealers), trade in securities for their own account on a short-term basis, operate primarily on the financial market and could therefore jeopardise the functioning of the financial market, who serve as a member of a trading venue (own-account dealers) or operate an organised trading facility or trade in securities for their own account on a short-term basis and maintain firm bid and offer prices in given securities permanently or on request (market makers).
 Pursuant to Art.
 12 FinIA, persons who, in a professional capacity, underwrite securities issued by third parties on a firm basis or against commission and offer them to the public on the primary market (issuing houses) also require a licence, as do persons who, in a professional capacity, create derivatives and offer them to the public on the primary market for their own account or for the account of third parties (derivatives firms).
 A distinction must also be drawn between account-holding and non-account-holding securities firms.

 Securities dealers require a licence to begin trading and are subject to prudential supervision by FINMA.

 For a licence to be granted, there must be no doubt that the applicant meets or can meet all of the licensing requirements.
 The most important are: